Year 3 2024 - 2025

 Computing

-Children will discover sequences in music, learn more about privacy and security online before going on to add events and actions in a programme called ‘Scratch.’
+Pupils will discover sequences in music, learn more about privacy and security online before going on to add events and actions in a programme called ‘Scratch.’

 Homework

 Homework will be sent out on Friday to be returned on or before the following Wednesday.
 We expect each piece to take about 20 minutes.
 Please come and see us if there are any difficulties or write a note on the piece of work.
 It is important to complete each piece as they will either build on taught skills or pre teach skills ready for the following week.
+Please encourage your child to practise their timestables and handwriting at least once a week.

 Possible trips & visitors